Documented evacuation for OPSGG duties — micron graph and timestamps.

 How far does Bluetooth reach?

 It depends on the site and device.
-The 557s connects to the Testo Smart App (Bluetooth), while the SM480V uses Job Link radio for extended line-of-sight range.
+The 558s Smart Vacuum Kit connects to the Testo Smart App with a newer Bluetooth chip, while the SM480V uses Job Link radio for extended line-of-sight range.
 Obstructions reduce range on both.

 Which gases are supported?